odrobcha/JestVitestReactFormTesting/README.md

 Then import render from thisfile to the test file that needs any wrapper import { render, screen, logRoles } from '../../../test-utils/testing-library-utils';

+## To unmount component if the axios/fetch request is not finished

+Example is in Options.jsx

+- Create new AbortController
+- Add the signal of it to axios request
+- to stop the request add in return of useEffect  controller.abort();
+- And in .catch Add an error only it  if (error.name !== "CanceledError")